-Strawberry tiramisu is a fresh and fruity, family-friendly take on the Italian classic dessert.
-It’s easy to make and incredibly easy to enjoy.
+Strawberry tiramisu is a fresh and fruity, family-friendly take on the classic Italian dessert.
+This version has a double doze of fruit, is a little lighter but super easy and so delicious.

 This strawberry tiramisu has everything you'd expect in a good no bake dessert - not too many ingredients, easy to make, and full of delicious flavor.
 It was an instant hit in our house - make sure you test it in yours.